- The Personalization guide for digital advertisers

 And even when it is a priority, it’s often done poorly.
 Many times this is due to lack of resources, budget, and personnel.
 But, not always.

 Sometimes, it’s due to an emphasis on personalization as we’ve come to know it: in the pre-click stage.
 This leads to an out-of-balance personalization initiative that does a lot of promising to the user, and very little delivering on those promises.
-In this section, you’ll read on the post-click experience, and why improving it is key to meeting your prospects’ expectations.
+In this section, you’ll read on the post-click landing page, and why improving it is key to meeting your prospects’ expectations.

 Uses for pre- and post-click personalization